 An order book is a list of what is going on with both the buy side and the sell side, organized by price.

 The orders in green show buy orders at different price levels.
 Meanwhile, the orders in red show the sell orders at different price levels.

 Buy (Instant): Your order is executed at the best price available relative to the current sells in the order book.

 Sell (Instant): Your order is executed at the best price available relative to the current buys in the order book.

-Conditional Buy: You’re choosing the maximum price that you’re willing to pay for a card.
+Conditional Buy: You’re choosing the maximum price that you’re willing to pay for an asset.
 As the market reaches the price you set, your order will begin to be filled.

-Conditional Sell: You’re choosing the minimum price that you’re willing to sell your ownership in a card for.
+Conditional Sell: You’re choosing the minimum price that you’re willing to sell your ownership of an asset for.
 As the market reaches the price you set, your order will begin to be filled.

 Why is it important?